ethhub-io/ethhub/ethereum-101/monetary-policy/eth-2.0-economics.md

 ### Fees

-One thing the above does not consider is staking fees.
-Validators will also be taking in a cut of the total fees that people are paying to use the network.
+Validators earn a cut of the transaction fees that people pay to use the network.
 This is one area that needs more research but currently, the Ethereum network is paying about 600 ETH a day in fees.
 At current rate that's 219,000 ETH a year.
-How this will scale up as we add shards and throughput to the network will be important because it goes into the reward calculation for validators.
+How this will scale up as we add shards and throughput to the network will be important because it goes into the reward calculation.

 ### Staking Costs and Risks